UKCloud/documentation/articles/openstack/ostack-how-create-users.md

     ![New Contact page](images/ptl-new-contact.png)

 6. After you've created the user account, you must raise a Service Request to grant the user access to the OpenStack project.
+Or your can use the self service IDAM API, information on how to use it can be seen here  [*Understanding UKCloud's Identity & Access Management API*](../other/other-ref-idam.md)

     a.
 In the navigation panel, expand **Support**, then select **My Calls**.